j-e-yosemite/j-e-yosemite.github.io/details.md

 ### Nature and history programs

-To learn more about the natural history of this striking place, take one of the park's [nature, history, and ranger-led programs](http://www.yosemitepark.com/nature-history-programs.aspx).
+To learn more about the natural history of this striking place, consider one of the park's [nature, history, and ranger-led programs](http://www.yosemitepark.com/nature-history-programs.aspx).

 ### Other activities

-Please see Yosemite's [Activities](http://www.yosemitepark.com/Activities.aspx) page for an exhaustive list of things to do in the park!
+Please see Yosemite's [Activities](http://www.yosemitepark.com/Activities.aspx) page for more ideas and inspiration!